Pandappuccino/sdv-npc-aelin/README.md

 * 10+ Hearts and Greenhouse Unlocked: Ancient Tonic (3 Ancient Fruit, 3 Sweet Gem Berry, 3 Honey; fully restores HP and energy, grants +1 to all skills for the entire day)
 If the player ends up buying a Joja Membership, thus removing Aelin from the save, these recipes will instead be available to buy from Harvey at the clinic.

-## Aelin's Gift Tastes
-As a nature spirit, Aelin prefers the bounties of nature.
-He likes most fruits and vegetables, with a few exceptions, and loves flowers.
-He also loves Ancient Fruit and Sweet Gem Berries.
-He hates receiving fish, most ores (with just two exceptions), monster drops, and most animal products.
-He also hates foods made with eggs or fish, and dislikes foods made with milk; however, this last preference can be configured (if changed, he will be neutral towards foods made with eggs and milk; he will still hate foods made with fish).
-His tastes can be rather picky, but there's a pattern to his likes and dislikes that can be discovered with time.

 ## Mod Compatibilities
 This mod contains compatibility for the following mods:
 * Alchemistry: Aelin has dedicated gift tastes--and responses--for the forage and items introduced through Alchemistry.